-- 1/2 C caramel bits (I used the caramel bits from Kraft)
+- 1/2 cup caramel bits (I used Kraft Caramel Bits)

-Dunk whole pretzels into the chocolate and remove with a fork.
-Place on a parchment-lined baking sheet.
+Dunk whole mini pretzels into the chocolate and remove with a fork.
+Place on prepared baking sheet.
 Immediately sprinkle pretzels with sea salt and then allow chocolate to harden.

-Now, let’s start making the cookies!
-In the bowl of a stand mixer (or a large bowl with a hand mixer), cream together the butter and sugars until light and fluffy.
+In the bowl of a stand mixer (or a large bowl with a hand mixer), cream together butter and sugars until light and fluffy.
 Add eggs and vanilla and beat until smooth.

 In a separate medium bowl, whisk together flour, baking powder and salt.

-Chill the dough in the fridge for 10-20 minutes to prevent spreading when baking.
+Chill the dough in the fridge for about 20 minutes to prevent spreading when baking.